sragli/wolfram_model/README.md

 ### Emergent Analysis

 * Measures complexity, growth rates, clustering
+* Uses an information-theoretic approach to measure spatial coherence (Correlation Length, the distance between regions where Mutual Information drops to 1/e of its maximum)
 * Tracks how simple rules lead to complex structures
 * Analyzes diameter and connectivity patterns